ngoclong19/sg-spuds/README.md

 8. Browse to the downloaded `esgst_data.min.json` file
 9. When asked, "Are you sure you want to restore the selected data?", select Yes.

+### Caveats

+Currently, there is no tracking mechanism.
+If the reduced or no CV date is removed from SteamGifts, the corresponding data may not be removed from the ESGST add-on.

+In the tooltip of Reduced and No CV game categories, the date format is `2025-01-16` instead of `Jan 16, 2025`.
+ESGST stores these dates as local time.
+Since our timezones differ, the data file will supply date in UTC time and let JavaScript do its magic.

 ## Data file generation

 If you want to generate the data file on your local machine, please follow this section.